verivital/behaverify/REPRODUCIBILITY/2023_SEFM/README.md

 	./load_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/

 The results will be written in **/path/to/writable/location/behaverify\_install\_test\_results**.
 See the Interpreting and Comparing Results section for more information.

+Note that the '/' at the end of the location is required.

 ### Single Script: Partial (about 25 minutes)